Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting-V2.md

 ## Review
 In this lab, you have completed the following:
-- We created a hunting query.
+- Created a hunting query.
-- We created an NRT query rule.
+- Created an NRT query rule.
-- We Created a Search.
+- Created a Search.
-- We Created a hunt that combines multiple queries into a MITRE tactic.
+- Created a hunt that combines multiple queries into a MITRE tactic.

-## Click on **Next** to proceed to Lab 2.
+## Click on **Next** to proceed to Lab 2